 The services provided by the CIRA to its members and the payment of assessments by the members to the CIRA are exchange transactions, having a commercial substance which are subject to ASC 606.
 The ASC provides a practical expedient that allows a portfolio of contracts to be combined and accounted for as a single contract if this would not yield a materially different result than if the ASC was applied to the contracts individually.
-Most of the common types of contracts with members should be able to be combined, including maintenance of common property and management of the CIRA.
+Most of the common types of contracts with members should be able to be combined, including maintenance of common property and management of the realty association.
 Importantly, under the ASC, a contract cannot exist without it being collectible.

 At contract inception, a CIRA should identify all promised goods and services included in its contracts.
 In doing so, the CIRA must also determine if they are separate and distinct performance obligations or if they represent a series of distinct goods and services that are substantially the same and that have the same pattern of transfer to the customer.
 In most cases, these goods and services are specifically designated in the governing documents and in the annual budgets to members.
 Commonly “promised” goods and services to members related to operating activities include but are not limited to: